the-interlace/notes/i3_index_submission_workflow.md

 ### Standardised Citation Metadata

 Out of these sources, Dataverse and Zenodo, and almost all university libraries, mint a DOI and associated citation metadata which is available through the URL -- either via the APIs, or through citation-extraction tools such as Zotero's [translation server](https://github.com/zotero/translation-server).
+A list of the types and associated schemas captured by Zotero's translators are listed [here](https://aurimasv.github.io/z2csl/typeMap.xml) (nb -- datasets are normally interpreted as ['documents'](https://aurimasv.github.io/z2csl/typeMap.xml#map-document)).

 ### Metadata APIs